elikoller/OD3DU/README.md

 ```bash
 bash scripts/gt_annotations/scan3r_gt_annotations.sh
 ```
 This will create a pixel-wise and patch-level ground truth annotations for each query image.
-These files will be saved  to "{Data_ROOT_DIR}/files/gt_projection and "{Data_ROOT_DIR}/files/patch_anno
+These files will be saved  to "{Data_ROOT_DIR}/files/gt_projection and "{Data_ROOT_DIR}/files/patch_anno only for the eval and train set tho